ExSituMarketing/iFrame-Embed/README.md

 # USAGE
 iFrame-Embed will load iframes that automatically refreshed every user defined interval and fit in window sizes.
-All iframe behaviors are controlled by viewport locations and active tab.
+All iframe behaviours are controlled by viewport locations and active tab.
-If the iframe is outside of the user's viewport or not in active tab, all behaviors are paused and wait till it is back in the viewport.
+If the iframe is outside of the user's viewport or not in active tab, all behaviours are paused and wait till it is back in the viewport.

 To use iFrame-Embed